amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 The **degree** is the number of edges connected to a vertex.
 E.g., the `purple` vertex has a degree of 3 while the `blue` one has a degree of 1.

 If the edges are bi-directional, then we have an **undirected graph**.
-But, if the edges have a direction, then we have a **directed graph** or **di-graph** for short.
+If the edges have a direction, then we have a **directed graph** or **di-graph** for short.
 You can think of it as a one-way street (directed) or two-way street (undirected).

 <!-- image of graph behind a map: edges is POI and edges are the streets -->
 <!-- { img https://koenig-media.raywenderlich.com/uploads/2017/01/graph6.png "Directed and Undirected graphs" } -->
 {% img /images/directed-vs-undirected-graph.jpg "Directed vs Undirected graph" %}

-Vertex can have edges that go to itself (e.g., `blue` node), this is called **self-loop**.
+Vertex can have edges that go to itself (e.g., `blue` node).
+This is called **self-loop**.

-A graph can have **cycles** which means that if you traverse through the node, you could get the same node more than once.
+A graph can have **cycles**, which means you could get the same node more than once.
 The graph without cycles is called **acyclic graph**.

 <!-- { img http://apprize.info/php/hadoop_1/hadoop_1.files/image190.jpg Acyclic vs Cyclic Graphs } -->
 {% img /images/cyclic-vs-acyclic-directed-graph.jpg "Cyclic vs Acyclic directed graph" %}

 Also, acyclic undirected graphs are called **tree**.
-We are going to cover trees in depth in the next post.
+We are going to cover trees in-depth in the next post.

 Not all vertices have to be connected in the graph.
 You might have isolated nodes or even separated subgraphs.
 If all nodes have at least one edge, then we have a **connected graph**.
 When all nodes are connected to all other nodes, then we have a **complete graph**.

 <!-- { img /images/digraph-subgraph.png digraph with isolated subgraphs } -->
 {% img /images/connected-vs-complete-graph.jpg Complete vs Connected graph %}